saloon-protocol/smartcontracts/README.md

 Manager Implementation:

 - function to dpeloy BountyProxyBase ( base to generate proxies from)
-- function to deploy implementation (and update upgradeableBeacon atomically)
+- function to update upgradeableBeacon (and deploy implementation atomically?)
-- function to deploy upgradeableBeacon
+- function to deploy upgradeableBeacon? - can probably be deployed separately
-- function to change implementation on upgradeableBeacon

 ---

 ManagerProxy:

 - function to change implementation

+---

+PayoutWallet:

+- time limit on how long the hunter has to withdraw winnings (1 year)

+### Contract Deployment script/order

+Proxy
+Factory
+PayoutWallet
+Implementation
+UpgradeableBeacon
+Manager

 ## Ramblings, notes and observations